Low Carbon, Clean Fuel Policies

 Carbon Capture, Utilization, and Sequestration

 Another reason the ethanol industry’s contribution is vital to achieving a net zero energy future is the emergence and potential of Carbon Capture, Utilization, and Sequestration (CCUS).
 CCUS technology.
 CCUS systems can either capture carbon created in the production process or pull it straight from the open air.
-Incentives for deployment of these systems present a terrific ROI for meeting climate goals.
+When combined with the extensive advancements in agriculture technology that allow the plant to sequester more carbon, CCUS is part of the path to net zero, or even net negative GHG emissions from ethanol.

 A Net Zero Future

 Reduction in carbon emissions is a top priority of the ethanol industry.
 RFA is committed to leading the transition to net zero carbon emissions.
 Today’s ethanol already reduces greenhouse gas (GHG) emissions by 52 percent, on average, when compared directly to gasoline.
 Some of our members are already providing GHG savings of up to 65-75 percent.
-RFA's fact sheet spotlights recent research and data proving that ethanol is an immediate solution for cutting greenhouse gas emissions from transportation.